“Thoughts and Prayers Aren’t Enough”

 Few are as close to the front lines of gun violence as Man Up, Inc., which operates in the East New York, Brownsville, and Bedford-Stuyvesant neighborhoods of Brooklyn.
 Its representatives, known as “interrupters,” have their ears to the ground and are often able to intercede in volatile, potentially violent, situations and stop them before they escalate.
 As former gang members, they have the respect of the community and have achieved great success in reducing gun violence.
 As Man Up interrupter Jeremy Arse, who’s known by his street name, Brother Curley, put it, his community work emphasizes that, “Love is just as powerful as violence.”

-The program director for NYAGV’s ReACTION Youth Program, Shaina Alexander, talked about working with high-school students to reduce gun violence.
+The Director of Education for NYAGV’s ReACTION Youth Program, Shaina Harrison, talked about working with high-school students to reduce gun violence.
 “These are kids who often resort to violence because they feel they have no other means and don’t have the coping mechanisms to deal with the difficult, often brutal, circumstances in which they live.”

 VID has long advocated for common-sense gun regulation, but stepped up its efforts two years ago, after the epidemic of mass shootings.
 “We saw how the students organized after the Parkland shootings, and felt that we had to get involved,” says Allison Stowell, co-organizer of the forum.